JoanyMarino/DataQualityInHealth/DataQualityInHealth.md

 ### GUI-based

--  `r pkg("ExPanDaR")` provides a Shiny application for data exploration and analysis, from which R Notebook code can be exported for documentation and reproduction.
+-  `r pkg("ExPanDaR")` provides a Shiny application for data exploration and analysis, from which R Notebook code can be exported for documentation and reproducibility.
 The application includes various univariate and bivariate plots, descriptive statistics, correlation analysis and regression analyses.

 - `r pkg("explore")` also offers a Shiny application for data exploration (including a dataset overview, descriptive statistics, univariate and bivariate plots and decision trees) and can generate descriptive reports for the complete dataset or single variables.